-The Association reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+The Association reports gifts of cash and other assets as support with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.

-Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support.
+Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as support with donor restrictions.
 Absent explicit donor stipulations regarding how long those long-lived assets must be maintained, the Association reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
-During the years ending December 31, 2018 and 2017, the Association received no donations meeting this criteria.
+During the years ending December 31, 2019 and 2018, the Association received no donations meeting this criteria.